ajithvcoder/dvc-aws-s3-bucket-workflow-setup/README.md

 - You can refer to the `dvc-aws-s3-integration.yml` file for complete content.

-Below is the code used to set up authentication and pull data inside GitHub CI/CD from Google Cloud Storage bucket:
+Below is the code used to set up authentication and pull data inside GitHub CI/CD from AWS S3:

 ```